Natural language search interface for Rakuten Advertising custom reports

 Skills: UX/UI, User Research, Prototyping, User testing

 Natural language search features sound simple until you design one.
-The challenge wasn't just "add a text box", it was building trust in automation while preserving user control in an area where data accuracy is crucial.
+The challenge wasn't just "add a text box", it was building trust in automation while preserving user control in an area where data accuracy matters.
 Users want to make decisions based on these reports, meaning any search generated content needs to be verifiable and editable.

 I needed to solve for: